 Testing for older children involves completion of one or more language assessments.
 These tests may involve tasks such as answering questions, describing pictures, telling stories, and repeating sentences.
 Results of the test will provide us with a language age-equivalent score.
 It can also help us determine if the child has any weaknesses, and if so, can assist us in formulating an individual therapy program for her.

+To help a very young child, please refer to our information on Early Language.
 For an older child, the support we provide depends upon the nature of her difficulties.
 One key point to always remember is that what the child says is far more important than how she says it.
 Most children who experience expressive language and/or speech problems are well aware of their difficulties and differences, and tend to shy away from communication.
 Because of this, they often speak less than children without such issues.
 Just as we all need to practice doing something difficult in order to get better at it, a child with an expressive language problem improves her skills by talking more.
 This is one reason we want to make the child feel comfortable and confident about speaking, regardless of how accurate or efficient her language skills are.

 Following are suggested ideas:

 If your child needs to speak in longer phrases and sentences, you can model at the level you want her to attain.
 For example, if your child typically says two-word phrases (e.g., “Go home.”), you can add to her phrase as you acknowledge what she has said (e.g., “Yes, let’s go home.”)
 You can occasionally also ask your child to repeat after you, while emphasizing the added word (e.g., “Can you say, ‘Let’s go home?'”)

 If you have a child who omits words or word endings or substitutes one word for another (e.g., “That my dog.
 Him love me.”), you can respond to what she is saying by repeating and emphasizing the corrected words (e.g., “Yes, that is your dog.
 He loves you.”)
 In this manner, you are acknowledging your child’s comment and providing her with a model of how to correctly say it.
 If your child is accepting of direct correction, you may wish to occasionally bring an error to her attention and ask her to repeat the corrected form for you (e.g., “Honey, I heard you say, ‘That my dog.’
 Let’s say, ‘That is my dog.'”)